injulkarnilesh/big-tada/apache-spark/README.md

 		* You divide your data into training data for building model
 		* Test data for algorithm to test performance of variable config params
 		* Holdout data for you to test the algorithm
-		* To avoid overfitting our data
+		* To avoid over-fitting our data
 * Model Accuracy
-	* Parameters decide performace of the model
+	* Parameters decide performance of the model
 		* For Linear Regression
 			* RMSE - Room Mean Square Error: Smaller the better
 			* R2 (R Square): 0-1 Higher the better
-		* Values Availble in Regression model object's summary
+		* Values Available in Regression model object's summary
 		* For test data model.evaluate(testData)'s summary
 * TrainValidationSplit
 	* To try multiple combinations of params and evaluate best combinations